cyuen1118/project/README.md

 For example, I began with a list of values and inserted them sequentially into the heap array using the insertion procedure.
 For example, I have a list [31, 41, 51, 100].
 When I insert a new number 13, the array looks like [31, 41, 51, 100, 13] before the swap executed.
 The parent of 13 is 41, which is larger than the child 13 and a swap occurs.
 The new list becomes [31, 13, 51, 100, 41].
 Because 13 is still smaller than its new parent 31.
 The swaps will be executed and the new result is [13, 31, 51, 100, 41].
 If there’s another element 16 inserted.
 The list is [13, 31, 51, 100, 41, 16].
 The 51 is the parent node of 16, and it is larger than child node.
 It needed to swaps and the list becomes [13, 31, 16, 100, 41, 51].
 In this structure, 31 and 16 are children of 13; 100 and 41 are children of 31; and 51 is the child of 16.

+Deletion:

+In delete function, the first step is to find the index of the value to delete with the for loop.
+Then verify whether the value exist in the heap and return the function if the target is not in the list.
+The heap[index] = heap[-1] is replacing the target element with last element from the list and heap.pop() is to remove the last element.
+After replacing the last element, the Min-Heap property might not be fulfilled since the minimum node need to be the root.
+It needed to perform heapify starting from the root to restore the heap property.
+If right/left child to smaller than the parent node, it needed to perform the swap.
+For example, if smallest != index: condition is to ensure the situation where the child need to be always smaller, through executing the swap and continue the comparison.

+Peek:

+Top is the function to retrieve the root element with O(1).
+In min-heap, it will return the smallest value.

 Application:

 Heap: